thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 >
 > -- Dave Farley, [Continuous Integration and Feature Branching](http://www.davefarley.net/?p=247)

 Continuous Integration was exactly introduced to obtain faster feedback to have better, greater insights into the effects of changes.
 Faster feedback requires more frequent commits into mainline.
 Forcing us to work in smaller increments, resulting in better, more maintainable code.
-More frequent commits means smaller changesets and less risks.
+More frequent commits mean smaller changesets and fewer risks.
 In the end, achieving a single-piece flow which in turn increases quality and IT delivery throughput together with reducing lead time for change and time to market.
 Inevitable, this all comes with reduced costs.

 This means: **Don't use branches!**

 Over the past decade, branching became a standard for most teams.
 But it does not bring any benefits to the bottom line: deliver quality software in production at speed.
-In fact, they essentially slow us down and impact quality!
+To tell the truth, they essentially slow us down and impact quality!
 When they can be avoided, a team's productivity and confidence will drastically increase.

 ## Acknowledgments